 After-hours access is provided by way of a card access system.
 Access cards provide access to specific floors to authorized users only.

 The building is closed to the public on all Statutory Holidays.

 Queen’s Park West is equipped with a sophisticated card access system that enables authorized users after-hours access to the building and access to secure floors.
 Card readers are located at the main entrance, in the elevators, and at doors throughout the building.
 Presenting a valid access card to the card reader will unlock the door or activate the elevator control panel.

 Requests for new access cards must be authorized by the owner or manager of each company.
-Please email us the completed access card request form or fax to 604-525-1387.
+Please use the tenant web portal https://uptime-upg.ca/ to complete a card access request form.
+(Note: Tenant access to the web portal will be granted to the owner or manager of the company only).
 Typically, access cards will be ready for pick-up at the building management office at Westminster Centre within 24 hours.
 The access card cannot be picked up by anyone other than the person to whom it is to be issued.